ufowam/pairit/README.md

 syntax checking, a chat window you, and you could upload a file by dragging and droping new files into the editor.
 Finally, once your done editing the file you could export the file, to a gist or download it.

-##The Pitch and Results
+##The Pitch

-After the 24 hours had passed each team had to do a 2 minute pitch.
-To think, we work hard for 24 hours and they only give us 2 minutes!
-The pressure was on to deliver the idea of PairIT and show off full use case for our app in this small window of time given to us.
-I was chosen to be the speaker for our team, and Warren would be
+After the 24 hour sprint had passed each team had to do a 2 minute pitch to the 12 judges.
+To think, we worked hard for 24 hours and they only gave us 2 minutes!
+The pressure was on to deliver the idea of PairIT and show off full use case for our app in this small window of time.
+I was chosen to be the speaker for our team, while Warren would be on the computer demonstrating what I was talking about and Surya would answer any questions from the Judges after the demo.

-(to be continued)
+Our team was one of the first teams to pitch (i think we were the 11th) and there was an audience over of 500+.
+I was quiet nervous as I didn't have much experience in public speaking to a large audience and at this point I was exausted from not sleeping in over 36 hours.
+After a couple Red Bulls and an adrenaline rush, I pitched PairIT and we were able to cover all that we wanted.
+The pitch went smoothly and we finished exactly at the 2 minute mark.

+After the pitch, one of the Microsoft judges asked us why not just use RDP?
+It took us a moment to realize what he was suggesting was windows Remote Desktop Protocol as a viable solution to our problem instead.
+The problem with RDP is of course you have to have a windows OS (or be willing to install additional software on other OS's like linux), configure your firewalls, install additional software for an IDE, and then give some remote user full access to your computer (no thanks).
+Instead PairIT seeks to be a light weight solution with no strings attached, you simply need a web browser!

+##Hackathon Results

+The feedback from the judges was mostly positive.

 Warning
 -----
 None of us had any experience in Node but we thought it would be exciting to learn something new as we go.
-Combine this with the extreme time constraints and pressure of a hackathon to create your product in 24 hrs and you have a recipe for dirty code!
-So I warn you, some of the code is inefficient and just plain ugly; many sacrifices needed to be made for immediate gains and anyone who wants to look at the code will probably find it painful to read.
+Combine this with the extreme time constraints and the pressure of a hackathon to create your product in 24 hrs and you have a recipe for dirty code!
+So I warn you, some of the code is inefficient and just plain ugly; many sacrifices needed to be made for immediate gains and anyone who wants to look at the code will may find it painful to read.